sanchez0408/bellabeat-fitness-analysis/README.md

 #### ⚡ Insight

-- Activity alone does not fully explain sleep quality, but users with healthier activity profiles tend to show better sleep outcomes
+- Healthier activity profiles are generally associated with better sleep outcomes

 **Note: The previous analysis identified patterns between activity levels and sleep outcomes.
 To determine whether these patterns reflect meaningful relationships, a correlation analysis was performed between key activity and sleep variables**